TayabaStrack/latestupd/README.md

 # latestupd
 problems for another day
 admin
-- notifications (reports)
+- notifications (reports & um issue with css will do tomorrow)
 - new code for updating profile picture on other pages (reports)
-- fix sidebar like profile (reports & um)
+- fix sidebar like profile (reports)